-- Scan: Empricial Cybersecurity Empowering Research Team performs only unauthenticated scans to systems exposed to the Internet.
+- Scan: Lebanon Cybersecurity Empowering Research Team performs only unauthenticated scans to systems exposed to the Internet.
 The scan itself is not intrusive and doesn’t introduce any denial of service, denial of access, or a risk of interruption of business.

 - Data Collection: Information systems are queried on a quarter basis, typically looking for open ports and Internet facing system information on the discovered ports.